mygeone/T2-SistDits/README.md

 # Kafka Project: Sales and Reports
-## A simple stream data implementation using Kafka
+## A simple project to manage sales for carts and generate a daily report of sales with email notification

 # Guide
 First, clone this respository: